ObeoNetwork/GraphicalServerProtocol/specification.md

 }
 ```

-The `ElementAndElignment` type is used to associate a new alignment with a model element, which is referenced via its id.
+The `ElementAndAlignment` type is used to associate a new alignment with a model element, which is referenced via its id.

 ```typescript
 class ElementAndAlignment {